Earwig: Ecology

 Earwigs are mostly scavengers, but some are omnivorous or predatory.
 The abdomen of the earwig is flexible and muscular.
 It is capable of maneuvering as well as opening and closing the forceps.
 The forceps are used for a variety of purposes.
 In some species, the forceps have been observed in use for holding prey, and in copulation.
 The forceps tend to be more curved in males than in females.

 The common earwig is an omnivore, eating plants and ripe fruit as well as actively hunting arthropods.
 To a large extent, this species is also a scavenger, feeding on decaying plant and animal matter if given the chance.
 Observed prey include largely plant lice, but also large insects such as bluebottle flies and woolly aphids.
-Plants that they feed on typically include clover, dahlias, zinnias, butterfly bush, hollyhock, lettuce, cauliflower, strawberry, blackberry, sunflowers, celery, peaches, plums, grapes, potatoes, roses, seedling beans and beets, and tender grass shoots and roots; they have also been known to eat corn silk, damaging the corn.
+Plants that they feed on typically include clover, dahlias, zinnias, butterfly bush, hollyhock, lettuce, cauliflower, strawberry, blackberry, sunflowers, celery, peaches, plums, grapes, potatoes, roses, seedling beans and beets, and tender grass shoots and roots; they have also been known to eat corn silk, damaging the crop.

 Species of the suborders Arixeniina and Hemimerina are generally considered epizoic, or living on the outside of other animals, mainly mammals.
 In the Arixeniina, family Arixeniidae, species of the genus Arixenia are normally found deep in the skin folds and gular pouch of Malaysian hairless bulldog bats (Cheiromeles torquatus), apparently feeding on bats' body or glandular secretions.
 On the other hand, species in the genus Xeniaria (still of the suborder Arixeniina) are believed to feed on the guano and possibly the guanophilous arthropods in the bat's roost, where it has been found.
 Hemimerina includes Araeomerus found in the nest of long-tailed pouch rats (Beamys), and Hemimerus which are found on giant Cricetomys rats.

 Earwigs are generally nocturnal, and typically hide in small, dark, and often moist areas in the daytime.
 They can usually be seen on household walls and ceilings.
 Interaction with earwigs at this time results in a defensive free-fall to the ground followed by a scramble to a nearby cleft or crevice.
 During the summer they can be found around damp areas such as near sinks and in bathrooms.
 Earwigs tend to gather in shady cracks or openings or anywhere that they can remain concealed during daylight.
 Picnic tables, compost and waste bins, patios, lawn furniture, window frames, or anything with minute spaces (even artichoke blossoms) can potentially harbour them.